DIY Closet Makeover

 PAINT

 I taped off the ceiling using scotch tape + plastic.
-I also removed the mirror door and taped off/covered the mirror.
+Also, I removed the mirror door and taped off/covered the mirror.
 I rolled Zinsser Bin Primer onto all of the Ikea cabinetry and MDF.
 I used my new Graco TrueCoat to paint everything in the color Welded Iron by Behr in Satin finish.

 Once the paint was dry, I hung the mirror door and installed my drawer pulls, door knob, and brass switch plate.